biosimulations/biosimulations/docs/src/developers/setup/getting-started.md

 The applications in the repository are:

-- platform: The web application for BioSimulations
+- platform: The web application for BioSimulations (and runBioSimulations)
-- dispatch: The web application for runBioSimulations
 - simulators: The web application for BioSimulators
 - account: The web application for BioSimulations account management (not currently functional)
 - account-api: The API for BioSimulations account management (not yet implemented)